openhab/openhab-docs/configuration/items.md

 There are two methods for defining Items:

-1. The first is through PaperUI.
+1. The first is through [Paper UI]({{base}}/addons/uis/paper/readme.html).
-    Generally all 2.x version Bindings can be configured through PaperUI.
+    Generally all 2.x version Bindings can be configured through Paper UI.
     Other 1.x and legacy Bindings do not offer this path.

 2. The second method is through text `.items` files in the `items` folder.